hansgm/ABAPSNIP/ABAP-REFRESH/method-behaviour.md

 ```
 # Subclasses of exception cx_no_check are propagated by default
 Does not require explicit declaration (methods: ... raising ...)

+Note raise exception type  message id number triggers where used for the message.

 ``` ABAP
 class myexception definition inheriting from cx_no_check. public section.